cedrata/cedrata/README.md

 ###

-To generate this template <a href="https://profile-readme-generator.com/">this generator</a> has been used, check it out!
+To generate this README <a href="https://profile-readme-generator.com/">this generator</a> has been used, check it out!